 Outsourcing companies are not trying to show up the Procurement team.
 They are trying to help you achieve your objectives and make you successful.
 While I am sure there are exceptions I believe most of these organizations act with integrity.

 It is incumbent to maintain your integrity in these circumstances.
-If you truly do not want to do business with an Outsourcing firm then call that out early in the discovery process.
+If you truly do not want to do business with a Procurement Outsourcing firm then call that out early in the discovery process.
 Do not take their information with the sole intent to use it to your advantage without doing business with them.

 Be Ethical!
 Integrity is Key!